henrimaina/QR-code-component/README.md

-# QR-code-component
-HTML and CSS project for qr code component
+A simple HTML and CSS project for qr-code

+technologies used:
+HTML
+CSS